 This Easter Fudge is loaded with malted milk balls and so fun for Easter!
-It comes together easily with no cooking required….the perfect Easter (or anytime) treat!
+This 5 minute fudge comes together easily with no cooking required.
+A delicious Easter (or anytime) treat!

 I have always been in awe of people who make awesome fudge….or toffee, or caramel, or really any type of sweet confections involving a candy thermometer…..because, for me, those things have never turned out well.
 Case in point: cookie making day this past December at my friend Meaghan’s house.
 The recipe?
 English toffee.
 The process?
 Grueling.
 The result?
 Rock hard sugar and a ruined pan……or so I hear…!
 By the time we got to the point of cutting and dividing, I had already left.
 Meaning my friends were left to deal with the mess.
 And to decide the most important question of all: whether or not to tell me about it!

 They decided not to.
 I have awesome friends like that….friends that try to protect me from my own inadequacies and make me think I’m more competent than I really am!
 Until one of them slipped…and spilled the beans about the toffee debacle and the unsalvageable Pyrex…and the pact never to tell.

 Which is why I knew that, if I wanted to make awesome Easter fudge, there could be no candy thermometer involved.
 Period.
 So I ran across this little beauty of an awesome fudge recipe, given to me by Jorden’s aunt.
 The original recipe called for cocoa powder and walnuts….which I substituted with malt powder and malted milk balls.
 A few other minor changes, and I have myself one awesome pan of fudge…..awesome enough that it just might redeem me from the toffee incident of 2012…..(maybe?)